Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-lists.md

 ## Snowman Project

-It's time to jump back into our Snowman Project, open up your snowman.py and lets get started!
+It's time to jump back into our Snowman Project.
+Open up your `snowman.py` and let's get started!

 ### Adding A Random Word